 Background Link to heading

-I recently setup dokku to host a handful of self-hosted and personal apps.
+I recently set up dokku to host a handful of self-hosted and personal apps.
 Fast-forward a few months and I can’t remember how to deploy a new app with my setup 😂

 services: